dvmappdassignments/getting-accustomed-with-room-freshers2020/README.md

-The apk of the app is titiled AcadCourses.apk
+The apk of the app is titled AcadCourses.apk